vadikpkin/qa_diploma/README.md

  docker-compose -f docker-compose-mysql.yml up -d
  ```

- P.S.
  You must change artifacts/application.properties for each of databases.
 Also you must change some code:
  * go to qa_diploma/src/test/java/MainTest.java
  * to use mysql set
   ``` java